What is Dolutegravir?Dolutegravir discount prices start at just $1,654.56!

 It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Serious allergic reactions may occur while taking this medicine.
-Check with your doctor right away if you have the following symptoms: a severe rash or rash with fever, blistering or peeling skin, joint or muscle pain, sores in the mouth, swelling of the face, trouble breathing, unusual tiredness or weakness, or yellow eyes or skin.
+Serious skin and allergic reactions may occur while taking this medicine.
+Check with your doctor right away if you or your child have the following symptoms: a severe rash or rash with fever, blistering or peeling skin, joint or muscle pain, sores in the mouth, swelling of the face, trouble breathing, unusual tiredness or weakness, or yellow eyes or skin.

 This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand this and practice safe sex, even if your partner also has HIV, by using a latex condom or other barrier method.
 This medicine will also not keep you from giving HIV to other people if they are exposed to your blood.
 Do not re-use or share needles with anyone.